Taste of Home

 Make It Your Own

-- Go apple picking.
+- Pick your own apple (variety).
 Though our recipe calls for Gala apples (we love their sweet flavor!), feel free to use whatever apple you prefer for eating.
 Granny Smiths are a traditional option if you prefer more tartness and a good crunch.

 - Roll on the toppings.
 You don’t have to limit yourself to plain caramel!
 After dipping and while the caramel is still sticky, roll the apples in nuts, sprinkles or candies.
 You can also drizzle with melted chocolate.
 If you like salty with your sweet, sprinkle a little sea salt on top when the caramel is just about set.